Abs, they say, are made in the kitchen. True? Absolutely.

 These carbs are sugar, essentially—though getting these carbs from natural sources like fruit and milk are considerably more healthy than processed or liquid carbs, such as from Pepsi or white bread.
 These fast-acting carbs are an excellent source of short-term energy but consumption should be limited outside of activity.

-While also made up of sugars, these carbs hail from sources like beans and whole grains (look for unrefined whole grains, or your complex carbs suddenly start to look a lot like simple carbs—sugar by another name, effectively).
+Also known as starch, these carbs hail from sources like beans and whole grains (look for unrefined whole grains, or your complex carbs suddenly start to look a lot like simple carbs—sugar by another name, effectively).

 These carbs are complex and nutrient-rich.
 Found primarily in vegetables, especially green ones, most fibre isn’t actually absorbed by the body.
 That may sound like a bad thing, but this in fact aids our digestive process.
 On top of that, foods that naturally contain fibre also tend to be voluminous, which helps us feel full on fewer calories.